Skeleton Coast Safaris

 Skeleton Coast Safaris is a truly unique and once in a lifetime experience.
 The major feature of the safaris is the use of an aircraft as a "safari vehicle".
 Landing at regular intervals guests are provided with outstanding bird's eye views of some magnificent and breathtaking spectacles including shipwrecks along the coast, diverse and ever-changing geological formations and the refuges of desert-dwelling animals such as the endangered black rhino and desert-adapted elephant.
 In addition, guests are taken on excursions by Land Rover to introduce them to the scenic and ecological aspects of the environment with its wide diversity of flora and fauna.

-Discover the desolate coast with its roaring dunes, encounter Ugab rock formations made up of numerous black ridges that stand out in stark contrast to the white desert surface, see the colourful red lava and yellow sandstone of the Huab environs, observe ancient Bushman rock engravings and the living "fossil" tree, Welwitschia mirabilis and visit a settlement of the nomadic Himba people, who still live and dress according to ancient customs and traditions.
+Discover the desolate coast with its roaring dunes, encounter Ugab rock formations made up of numerous black ridges that stand out in stark contrast to the white desert surface, see the colorful red lava and yellow sandstone of the Huab environs, observe ancient Bushman rock engravings and the living "fossil" tree, Welwitschia mirabilis and visit a settlement of the nomadic Himba people, who still live and dress according to ancient customs and traditions.

 Accommodation consists of three fully equipped tented desert camps, which nestle into the natural environment.
 The first of these is in the lower reaches of the Huab River in the Erongo Region (Damaraland), the second under Camelthorn trees and Makalani palms in the Hoarusib Valley in the Kunene Region (Kaokoland), and the third on the north-western Namibian border overlooking the Kunene River.